Running with Dystonia

 Since symptoms weren't getting worse; no pain, numbess or issue with walking, I decided to try not jump to conclusions and just go to a few PTs looking for answers.
 I had 2 different gait analysis done.
 One said to work on foot eversion although I tested well with that and calf strength.
 Another told me to work on glute strength...so I did.
 I even asked about Runners Dystonia and they shrugged it off.
 I started calling it the "floppy foot”.
 I still had mostly good days and decided to go ahead and race the Phoenix half marathon and was surprised how well the foot felt!
 Thankful it was a good day.

 Feb 2019 - Symptoms became a frustrating almost daily feeling.
 Runs were feeling like an exhaustive chore; trying not to trip, somewhat dragging foot around.
 Then I started getting foot pain from running on the side of my foot more.
 I stopped running and set up an appt with an Ortho and planned to show him my strange running gait video, honestly hoping he'd send me to a Neuro.
 Agreed the gait was odd but wanted to tackle pain first.
 He suggested taking time off then getting some nerve conduction tests done if still an issue.
 I didn't run for 2 months, did some cross training and walked/ran Boston Marathon last minute.
 Was planning to just watch but was registered and decided day before that I'd do it for fun.
 Ran/walked a 3:48.
 Foot felt okay!
-I was so happy (notice a pattern with races?? maybe lots of brain stimulation?)
-But within a few days symptoms came back.
+I was so happy..but within a few days symptoms started to come back.

 Apr 2019-I went back to Ortho, he agreed to have the tests done since symptoms were there most of the time again.
 Went to neurologist for the EMG and nerve conduction test.
 All the muscles and nerve responses were great.
 They gave me the results and a referral for the Neuro.